parse-community/Governance/README.md

 ### Voting

 Not all decisions can be made using lazy consensus.
 Issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
 However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.

+A [separate document](VOTING.md) describes in more detail how voting is conducted for this project.